ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IUserWaypointSource.rst

 IUserWaypointSource
 ===================

-.. py:class:: IUserWaypointSource
+.. py:class:: ansys.stk.core.stkobjects.aviator.IUserWaypointSource

    object

    Interface used to access the user waypoints in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IUserWaypointSource

 Overview
 --------